amoghkemp/amoghkemp.github.io/drone_project.md

 ## Description

-We want the drone to move towards a target which is denoted by a marker.
+We make the drone to move towards a tagged target.
 The drone does not have a camera, so we use the laptop's camera.
 The laptop takes a picture of the environment, detects the marker and then instructs the drone to fly to the target.